-The water system includes seven wells, 2 corrosion control facilities, 3 water storage towers,

-1,200 hydrants and approximately 200 miles of water main.
+The water system includes seven wells, 2 corrosion control facilities, 3 water storage towers, 1,200 hydrants and approximately 200 miles of water main.
 For corrosion control and pH adjustment we add lime (calcium hydroxide) to increase the lower raw water pH to between 7.0 and 8.5 in the finished treated water you receive.
-Low dose of Sodium Hypochlorite is added at the Maple Springs Wellfield as a disinfectant and in Seawood Springs wellfield also during the annual hydrant Uni-directional flushing program.
+Low dose of Sodium Hypochlorite is added at the Maple Springs Wellfield as a disinfectant and in Seawood Springs wellfield also during the annual hydrant Unidirectional flushing program.

 The Wareham Fire District Water Department is located at 2550 Cranberry Highway, Wareham, MA.
 Water Superintendant Michael Martin can be reached at telephone number (508) 295-0450 or email address michaelamartin@verizon.net.
-The Wareham Fire District Board of Water Commissioners meets on the first and third Monday of the month at 6:00 p.m., unless otherwise posted.
+The Wareham Fire District Board of Water Commissioners meets on the first and third Monday of the month at 5:30 p.m., unless otherwise posted.
+Watch for the District website, coming soon at www.warehamfiredistrict.org.